phillmv/okayfail.com-old/_posts/2011-07-18-nytimes-timelapse.md

 ---
 layout: post
-title: The New York Times They are a-Changin'
+title: The nytimes they are a-changin'
 ---

 Due to an errant cron task that ran twice an hour from September 2010 to July 2011, I accidentally collected about 12,000 screenshots of the front page of the [nytimes.com](http://nytimes.com) (best viewed fullscreen at 720p).